mcsorkun/ChemPlot/README.rst

 Option 2: Use pip
 -----------------
 ChemPlot requires RDKit, which cannot be installed using pip.
-The official RDKit documentation can be found `here`_.
+The official RDKit installation documentation can be found `here`_.

 After having installed RDKit, ChemPlot can be installed using pip by running::